zoekirsh/rails-form_for-on-edit-readme/README.md

 Before we get into the benefits and features of the `form_for` method, let's first discuss some of the key drawbacks to utilizing `form_tag`:

-* Our form has to manually be passed the route for where the form parameters will be submitted
+* Our form must be manually passed to the route where the form parameters will be submitted

 * The form has no knowledge of the form's goal; it doesn't know if the form is meant to create or update a record